2023 Cavite's 7th congressional district special election: District profile

-Cavite's 7th congressional district is composed of the province's de facto capital city of Trece Martires and the adjacent municipalities of Amadeo, Indang, and Tanza.
-The district's incumbent representative, Jesus Crispin Remulla, was unopposed in the 2022 general election, resulting in his reelection to a second term.
-Remulla is part of a political dynasty in Cavite; his younger brother, Jonvic, served as the former province's governor from 2010 to 2016 and again from 2019 until 2024 before resigning to become the secretary of the interior and local government.
-On May 23, 2022, Remulla was offered the position of secretary of justice under the incoming administration of then-president-elect Bongbong Marcos.
-He accepted the position, resigning his rights to the seat before his term as a representative began in order to assume the office.
+Cavite's 7th congressional district is composed of the province's de facto capital city of Trece Martires and the adjacent municipalities of Amadeo, Indang, and Tanza since 2019.
+The district's incumbent representative, Jesus Crispin Remulla, was unopposed in the 2022 general election, resulting in his re-election to a second term.

 Preparation

 After the 19th Congress of the Philippines convened in late July, it passed a resolution urging the Commission on Elections to hold a special election to fill the vacancy.
 Prior to the passing of the resolution, the commission stated that it was ready to hold a special election for the seat.
 John Rex Laudiangco, the acting COMELEC spokesperson, stated that the special election is to be held in March 2023, should the 2022 barangay and Sangguniang Kabataan elections should continue as planned, otherwise it would be held in December 2022 or January 2023.
 After the barangay elections were postponed to October 2023, COMELEC chairperson George Garcia stated that they will hold the election in February 2023.
 Speaker Martin Romualdez (Leyte–1st) served as the district's caretaker while the seat was vacant.

 COMELEC Resolution No. 10848 set the timetable for the election.
 The filing of candidacies began on December 5, 2022, and ended on the following day.
 As multiple candidates were accepted by the commission, the election was conducted as scheduled.
 On election day, each precinct had at least ten voting machines.
 The printing of ballots began on January 11, 2023.
 It was reported that the commission set up four "technical hubs" as part of an "enhanced continuity plan" to ensure the fluidity of the elections.
 Laudiangco reported that each of the hubs “is capable of reconfiguring within one minute any secure digital (SD) card which may present issues”.
 There were 365,184 eligible voters for the election.